catmoez/GloveLexicons/README.md

 The element I have changed is using the default Stanford GloVe word embeddings directly (pretrained; generic) rather than first finetuning the word vectors on the corpus. (https://github.com/stanfordnlp/GloVe).

 Please feel free to use, with credit.
+(C) "Glove Emotion Lexicons".
+Catherine Moez, March 11, 2023. https://github.com/catmoez/GloveLexicons/